IndiaFilings / Learn / Tds Property Purchase

 TDS on Property Purchase

 Tax Deducted at Source (TDS) refers to the tax withheld by a payer of income, on a payment made to a recipient.
 TDS applies to payments made in connection with the purchase of an immovable property.
 Any person who purchases a property from a resident transferor is required to deduct tax at source (TDS) on any money or consideration paid.
-In this article, we look at TDS applicable on a property purchase.
+In this article, we look at the applicable TDS on property purchase.
+Click here to learn more about Section 194IA – TDS on Sale of Property

 When is TDS on Property Purchase Required?